 A very strong wood species, the Red Cedar has a brilliant tolerance to heat, salt, and inclement weather conditions.
 While it is a tough species, it has a fruity aromatic scent providing hints of crushed fruit.

 Poplar is one of the most beloved utility hardwoods in the country.
-Widely used for high-end furniture, this fine hardwood is a favorite for a variety of uses.
-This beautiful wood species is characterized by its off-white to yellowish brown streaks.
+Widely used for high-end furniture, this fine hardwood is a favorite for a variety of uses and is characterized by its off-white to yellowish brown streaks.

 Poplar is an excellent wood if you plan to paint your door.